arungudelli/angularjswiki/content/en/pipes/_index.md

 It is similar to pipes in linux operating systems.

 In Linux, Pipe is an operator that takes a stream of inputs, transforms it, and returns.

-We can use angular pipes whenever we want to perform some logic on data inside our templates.
-And this is way more beautiful and reusable, than performing logic inside our component

 ## What is an Angular Pipe?